 Similar to the wide choice of places to go in Kuching, Sarawak, hotel options are equally vast both in and out of Kuching.

 You can find our full guide to the best hotels in Kuching here.
+If you are looking for a Kuching Airport hotel, read our review of the Raia Hotel here.
+It’s directly opposite the airport.

-BEST – Cove 55 Hotel Kuching Review
+BEST RESORT – Cove 55 Hotel Kuching Review

 Click here for the latest prices.

-MID-RANGE – Pullman Kuching Hotel Review
+Pullman Kuching Hotel Review

-The Pullman Kuching Hotel is a beautiful property located right above a shopping mall and only 5 minutes from the Kuching Waterfront.
-Reasonably priced, this international branded hotel offers everything you would expect in a 5-star hotel including a well-appointed fitness centre, spa and swimming pool.
-And guests of the hotel have access to four restaurants that offer a wide array of Asian and international food.
+Reasonably priced for a 4.5 star hotel, this international branded hotel offers everything you would expect including a well-appointed fitness centre, spa and swimming pool.
+And guests of the hotel have access to three restaurants and cafes that offer a wide array of Asian and international food.
+There’s also a bar by the pool and a lounge bar.

-All rooms are spacious and well equipped with everything you need, even fitness gear!
-Whilst superior rooms offer vibrant city views, deluxe rooms come with a spectacular waterfront view totally worth the additional cost And for families, a family room comes equipped with one king and one single bed, more ideal for those travelling with older children.
+Whilst superior rooms offer vibrant city views, deluxe rooms come with a spectacular waterfront view totally worth the additional cost And for families, a family room comes equipped with one king and one single bed.
+There are also suites with separate living areas.

 Click here for the latest prices.